vincegiorno/Food-Diary/README.md

 ### In a nutshell
 **Food Diary** keeps a record of daily calorie, fat and sodium intake.
 It uses the Nutrionix database to access nutrition information.
-In order to run the app, clone this directory and open index.html.
+In order to run the app, clone the repository and open dist/index.html.

 ### The nut
 + Lists of food eaten on the current day and all foods selected while using the app are maintained, updated in real time and persevered in Firebase
 + Foods can be added to the daily list by searching the Nutrionix database or the personal list; they can also be removed from both lists